mikejonestechno/investment-analytics/pages/retirement.md

-This model excludes inflation, the true funds required would be much higher as expenses increase over time.
+This model excludes inflation, the true funds required would be much higher as expenses will increase over time.

 This model also assumes a cash fund that excludes interest, yield or appreciation.
-The funds required would go further if the fund earnt value over time.
+The funds required would be much less if the fund earnt or accrued value over time.